Yasser Larouci: Troyes

 On 26 July 2021, he joined Troyes.
+He made his debut in October 2021, in a 2–0 defeat to Nantes.

+Sheffield United (loan)

+On 17 July 2023, following Troyes' relegation to Ligue 2, Larouci joined newly promoted Premier League club Sheffield United on a season-long loan, with an option to buy.

 International career

 Larouci holds dual nationality between Algeria and France, and is eligible to represent either nation.
 He made his debut for the France national under-21 football team in March 2022, scoring against Northern Ireland on his first appearance.

+In September 2023, Algerian national coach Djamel Belmadi announced that Larouci would represent the Algerian national team, starting from the 2026 World Cup qualification in November that year.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.